 Great-grandfather William as a jeweler, made many hundreds of these Gibson Girl rings and remarkably we still have his archival collection of original masters.
-From William’s masters of Gibson Girl rings we’ve chosen to make one we consider to be the perfect size, perfect look, perfect balance.
+From William’s masters of Gibson Girl rings we’ve chosen to make two sizes, a small and a medium, we consider to be the perfect sizes, perfect look, perfect balance of the design.

 Halloween has passed, but indulge us in kind of ghost story… Don’t be frightened; it might not be what you would expect from a ghost story.
-Ghosts at their core are lingering spirits and ideas, too strong to pass on to the next.
-Memories.
-That strong feeling of connection you can’t explain…that which endures.
+Ghosts at their core are lingering spirits and ideas, too strong to pass on to the next station.
+It’s memories, that strong feeling of connection you can’t quite explain…it’s that which endures.

-My great-great grandfather, William, was a Renaissance man.
+My great-grandfather, William, was a Renaissance man.
 In whatever he tried, he attained master-level skills.
-He met my great-great grandmother, Annie, in the 1890s, as he was starting to make jewelry.
+He met my great-grandmother, Annie, in the 1890s, as he was starting to make jewelry.
 Annie was a sophisticated woman, tall and slender, and every photo of her is breathtaking.
-Annie was a Gibson girl.
+Annie was a Gibson Girl in spirit.
 She wore her hair piled on top of her head, elegantly arranged and curled just so.

 William Cross, Linwood Cross, Ann Cross, 1903

 William passed away in 1931, his wife and son continued his work and the store he started in 1908, Cross Jewelers has remained in his family to this day.
 William’s influence still floats through the showrooms and showcases, in the many designs he originated and which have been adapted or revived.
 His prolific work and eye for design have meant that thousands of people across the country own his designs.
 His work has stood for generations.